 The Adjutant General”

 On July 3, 1943, Joseph’s name appeared on a list – released by the War Department – of men known to be prisoners of the Japanese.
+His mother learned he was a POW weeks earlier.

 REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON TECHNICIAN FOURTH GRADE JOSEPH S BENDYCH IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN THE PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST